-Be able to send notifications, such as reminders, notifications that new content is available or notifications that an update is available.
+Be able to send notifications, such as reminders and messages that new content is available, or notifications of the fact that an update is available.

 Examples of data points collected from or stored on your device are:

-Installation IDs, i.e. an ID that is used for a specific tracking technology and corresponds to your installation of the Kivra app.
+Installation IDs, i.e. an ID used for a particular tracking technology that corresponds to your installation of the Kivra app.
 Examples of such installation IDs are Firebase Installation ID and Crashlytics Installation UUID.

-Information about your installation of the Kivra app, such as bundle identifier and full version number.
+Information about your installation of the Kivra app, such as the bundle identifier and full version number.

 Information about your device, such as model name, processor architecture, RAM and disk space.

-The legal basis for Kivra's collection and use of personal data via necessary tracking technologies is that the processing is necessary to fulfill your agreement with Kivra.
+The legal basis for Kivra's collection and use of personal data via necessary tracking technologies is that the processing is necessary to fulfill your contract with Kivra.

-When using Kivra's app, you will be asked if you consent to Kivra’s collection of information about your use of the app, in order to improve your user experience.
+When you use Kivra's app for iOS or Android, you will be asked if you want to consent to Kivra collecting information about how you use the app to improve your user experience.

-If you choose to give such consent, we use the following tracking technology:
+If you choose to provide such consent, we use the following tracking technology:

-The analyses are used by Kivra's product development team in order to understand which functions need to be developed and improved, and thus to improve the user experience in our apps.
+The analyses are used by Kivra's product development teams to understand which functions need to be developed and improved, and thus improving the user experience in our apps.

 Examples of data points collected from or stored on your device are:

-Installation IDs, i.e. an ID that is used for a specific tracking technology and corresponds to your installation of the Kivra app.
+Installation IDs, i.e. an ID used for a particular tracking technology that corresponds to your installation of the Kivra app.

-Information about events in the app, such as opening the app, pressing a specific button or opening a specific notification.
+Information about activities in the app, such as when you open the app, update the app, press a certain button or open a certain notification.